Biswanathdas1996/projectPlanner/replit.md

   - Stakeholders display in clean card format with inline editing capabilities
   - Action buttons appear on hover for streamlined user experience
   - Integrated stakeholder count badge and responsive design elements
+- June 23, 2025.
+User Journey Enhanced page updated to use stakeholder data from localStorage
+  - Modified "Extract Stakeholders" button to load stakeholder data from project planner localStorage
+  - Added auto-loading of stakeholders when page loads if data exists in localStorage ('stakeholder_names' key)
+  - Updated button text to "Load Stakeholders from Project Planner" for clarity
+  - Added status indicator showing when stakeholders have been loaded from localStorage
+  - Implemented fallback to AI extraction if no localStorage data is available
+  - Enhanced user experience by eliminating need to manually regenerate stakeholder data
 ```

 ## User Preferences